ShareitaGautam/iphone_sales_analytics/README.md

    ↓
 Gold Layer (analytics tables)

-Each layer has a specific purpose.
+Each layer prepares the data for the next stage.

 Step 1 – Raw Data (CSV)

-We created four CSV files that represent sales data.
+Four CSV files were created to simulate store sales data.

-Files:
+Files

 customers.csv